-During the second 12-month exclusion period, the PHA will exclude 50 percent of any increase in income attributable to new employment or increased earnings.
+Second 12-Month Exclusion and Phase-In.
+During the second 12-month exclusion period, the exclusion is reduced to half (50 percent) of any increase in income attributable to employment or increased earnings.
+The 12 months are cumulative and need not be consecutive.